Administrators can now use field merge tags within email subject lines when building a workflow automation in CRM.

 Click on the action you'd like to occur when a record matches your criteria.

-Users can set the Task Responsible User to any user lookup field value on the object in addition to the record owner.
+Users can create an additional task field and set the Owner field to any user lookup field value on the object in addition to the record owner.
+Users can also select a queue user from the Queue category from this dropdown.

 Send An Email - Sends an email linked to the trigger record.
 Attachments for workflow emails cannot be larger than 9MB.